-- This engine is ideally suited to a variety of R/C aircraft,including sports, aerobatic and scale types. - A separate precision-made needle-valve unit is installed at the rear, where manual adjustment is safely remote from the rotating propeller. - An effective low-loss E-5010 silencer is supplied.
+- This engine is ideally suited to a variety of R/C aircraft, including trainer, sports, aerobatic and scale types. - A separate precision-made needle-valve unit is installed at the rear, where manual adjustment is safely remote from the rotating propeller. - The needle-valve assembly can be installed either horizontally or vertically.